Little Brothers of the Gospel: Background

 René Voillaume was a priest and one of the founding members of the Little Brothers of Jesus, which was formed in 1933, inspired by the writings of Charles de Foucauld.
 They first established themselves in the Saharan oasis of El Abiodh Sidi Cheik.
 The Little Brothers of Jesus first lived a monastic form of life, but after World War II began to set up small "fraternities" in working-class neighbourhoods.
 As such, Voillaume decided to create a new congregation, branched off from the Little Brothers of Jesus, with a special focus on evangelising to the poor.

 Formation

-In 18 July 1956, at the orders of Voillaume, the first fraternity of the Little Brothers of the Gospel was formed in Camargue, France consisting of three brothers.
+On 18 July 1956, at the orders of Voillaume, the first fraternity of the Little Brothers of the Gospel was formed in Camargue, France consisting of three brothers.
 From 1956 to 1960, another four foundations were created in Cần Thơ, South Vietnam (1956), Bindua, Italy (1957), Jaffna, Sri Lanka (1959), and Portin Almos, Argentina (1960).
 The congregation was subsequently legally recognised as a religious congregation of the Little Brothers of the Gospel on 13 June 1968 by the bishop of Aix-en-Provence.

 In 1973, the brothers formed a central fraternity for the congregation in Cépie, France.
 This was later moved to Brussels, Belgium in 1981.
 The constitutions of the congregation were later revised and received approbation by Cardinal Danneels, bishop of Mechelen-Brussels, on 5 January 1986.